How Do Scream 5 and 6 Connect to the Original Movies?

 How the New Scream Movies Connect to the Original Franchise

 2022's "Scream 5" reinvigorated the horror franchise, which seemed to have ended with "Scream 4" in 2011.
 It was no small task, especially considering its legendary original director, Wes Craven, died in 2015.
 Its new directors, Matt Bettinelli-Olpin and Tyler Gillett — the duo behind production company Radio Silence who made "Ready or Not" in 2019 — have openly expressed their love and loyalty to the Scream franchise, so while the new Scream films do explore new aspects of the horror genre to fit the 21st century, you can be sure they still have plenty of connections to the original films that fans will recognize almost immediately.

-Is the New Scream a Sequel or a Reboot?
+Are the New Scream Movies a Sequel Series, or a Reboot Series?

-How Do Scream's New Characters Connect to the Original Characters?
+How Do Scream's New Characters Connect to the Original Cast?